The Medicines and Healthcare products Regulatory Agency (MHRA) buys a wide range of goods and services to meet our customer’s needs.

 Working with small and medium enterprise (SME)

 SMEs have a key role to play in the UK’s economy and the government’s Open for Business Strategy.
-The government has set a target of 33% of all government contracted spend by 2022.
+The government has set a target of 33% of all government contracted spend with SME by 2022

 Find out more about bidding for government contracts in the doing business with government guide for SMEs.